The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

-Danshaku potatoes are small potatoes with light brown, thick, rough skin.
-On the inside, the potato is firm, moist, and has a creamy white flesh.
-Danshaku potatoes are round to oblong in shape, are small to medium in size, and have deep eyes.
+Danshaku potatoes are small and round to oblong in shape.
+They have light brown, thick, rough skin and have deep set eyes.
+Its flesh is creamy white, firm and moist.
 Danshaku potatoes are a floury potato with a high starch content.
-When cooked, they are deliciously mealy and have a strong “potato” flavor with a hint of nuttiness to the skin.
+When cooked, they are mealy and have a strong flavor with a hint of nuttiness.

-Danshaku potatoes are available year-round, but have a peak season in late spring and early summer.
+Danshaku potatoes are available year-round with peak season in late spring to early summer

-Like other potatoes, Danshaku potatoes are rich in vitamins C and B6.
-They also contain potassium, fiber, magnesium and antioxidants.
+Danshaku potatoes are an excellent source of vitamins C and B6.
+They also contain potassium, fiber, magnesium, and antioxidants.